lertsoft/GPD_WIN4/README.md

 This is a set of instructions or checklists of sorts for me to follow.
 This repo is focused mostly on the 6800U variant of the WIN 4 but most of the information should be relevant for the refrash.
 ALL BIOS Files are for the 6800U WIN 4.

-> for those of us that would love to 3D print some accessories. </br>
+> for those of us who would love to 3D print some accessories. </br>
 ***[3D model file](https://github.com/lertsoft/GPD_WIN4/releases/tag/v0.1.1-3DModel)*** </br>
 ***[Shoulder Buttons - L & R](https://github.com/lertsoft/GPD_WIN4/releases/tag/v0.1.1-3DModel)*** </br>
 ***[Trigger Buttons](https://github.com/lertsoft/GPD_WIN4/releases/tag/v0.1.1-3DModel)*** </br>